FrancoRamirezz/API-Intro/README.md

 ## DiscordJs or Discordpy  🫡
-Discordjs is a library that serves as a wrapper for all of Discord functionality
+Discordjs is a library that serves as a wrapper for all of Discord's functionality
 ## Tokens and API
 The discord token can be found on the developer portal.
 The Open API can be found on the developer portal as well.